Sicilian Reserve is about re-imagining bespoke tailoring.

 Available for Initial consultations (New York city tri-state area)

-- We are able to extend the deadline to mid-August 2017 to take measurements and receive your cloth for December 2017 delivery.
+- We are now scheduling appointments through mid-March 2018 to take measurements and receive your cloth for June 2018 delivery.

 - Email us below to schedule an appointment at your home or office (within a 60 minute travel radius of NYC) or our client meeting spaces near Union Square and Madison Square Park in Manhattan